The Caring Generation® Advocating for Elderly in Nursing Homes

 17:00 Pamela D. Wilson: And is that, so I saw an opinion in the McKnight’s in November.
 There was a quote from John O’Connor saying, “Long-term care has a proven history of following the money.”
 Is that kind of what you’re talking about?

 17:11 Jim Berklan: It really is.
-Because after all, these are businesses just like any healthcare provider.
-But the key with nursing homes, we have to remember is Uncle Sam is the predominant payer.
-I mean, I was surprised when I came into this 19 years ago in this business is that private insurance does not pay, or even private funding very much.
-So, Uncle Sam is calling the tune and as you may know, very limiting, and the margins are very low.
+Because, after all, these are businesses just like any healthcare provider.
+But the key with nursing homes, we have to remember, is Uncle Sam is the predominant payer.
+I mean, I was surprised when I came into this 19 years ago in this business that private insurance does not pay, or even private funding very much.
+So, Uncle Sam is calling the tune, and as you may know, it is very limiting, and the margins are very low.
 Medicaid, after all, pays for three out of every $5, or a little bit more of that of everything.
-So what John was talking about, he can be as right as anybody is — is that where Uncle Sam is going to pay.
+So what John was talking about, he can be as right as anybody is — is that where Uncle Sam will pay.
 That’s where somebody who’s working within this industry is going to migrate a little bit.
-Now, we’ll talk about maybe in a little bit more later, but PDPM doesn’t look like it’s going to be overdrawing its own bank account like it happened in 2011, 2012, when this resource utilization groups was introduced.
+Now, we’ll talk about maybe a little bit more later, but PDPM doesn’t look like it’s going to be overdrawing its own bank account as it happened in 2011-2012, when this resource utilization group was introduced.

 18:09 Pamela D. Wilson: And we’ve got about a minute left.
 You mentioned that the assessment has to be done right away, and there were evaluations.
 Are the evaluations every week now?
 ‘Because it used to be my clients would get evaluated every week to see if they would stay another week.